Sanjana-Jayasekar/Coursera_Capstone/README.md

 * Tableau

 ## Project Description
 The Geographical data is scrapped from  Wikipedia using BeautifulSoup Package in Python.
 Further, the latitude and longitude information is added using FourSquare API to get a clear picture of the location of neighborhoods and the venues.
-The data is segmented using k-means clustering in Python.
+The data is segmented using k-means clustering.
 This segments the neighborhood based on its similarity and divides it into 3 clusters.
-Clusters with high, low and medium concentration of shopping malls.
+Clusters with high, low and medium concentrations of shopping malls.